-A video application (maximum of 3 minutes long). explaining your idea, and how it relates to one or more of the design challenges.
+A video application (maximum of 3 minutes long), explaining your idea.
 This is simply a visual version of a traditional written application form making a strong case for funding.
 We hope the video provides a great opportunity to bring your team together (if virtually) - and it helps us better understand your ideas and approach.

 The content of the film is more important than the quality.
 We are very happy with films created on phones or using basic software, by teams working remotely.

 More detailed guidance about what to include in the video can be found in the Guidance Notes, which is available at this link(opens in new window).
-Videos will be kept private and will not be shared further without the permission of the applicant.
+Videos will be kept private, only viewed by staff at Comic Relief and Paul Hamlyn Foundation, and will not be shared further without the permission of the applicant.

 A project budget (the budget template can be found at the bottom of this page)